VikeStep/sprinkles_for_vanilla/README.md

 Current Features
 ---------------------
+This mod has config syncing which means that clients will always use the config values from the server except for client only configs

 Features that will work even if the mod is not on the server (will even work if server doesnt have forge):

 - Disable any sound (including from other mods)